ismail-yilmaz/upp-components/CtrlLib/Terminal/Specs.md

 #### Notes

 - The use of "hash hex color" text specifications 3, 9, and 12 are discouraged by X.org.
-They are supported by Terminal ctrl for backward compatibilty.
+They are supported by TerminalCtrl for backward compatibilty.
 RGB, RGBA, CMY, CMYK or Hash6 text specifications should be used wherever it is possible.
 - The above listed color text specifications are utilized by xterm's dynamic colors feature.